tghgg/music-player/README.md

 # Music Player
 My own music player made for learning Electron.

-# Features
+## Features
-- Play songs and keep track of songs played.
-No local storage implemented yet so songs played are lost between sessions.
+- Play songs and keep track of playback history.
+- Control everything from the tray (with a cute Godot icon).
 - Minimal (as in I don't know what I'm doing) interface.
-- Bloated as hell.
+- Probably bloated as hell.

-# License
+## License
 Licensed under the MIT license.